sbocq/mbench/README.md

 ![maps%time.plt](https://raw.github.com/sbocq/mbench/master/gallery/maps/maps%25time.png)

-If we look now at how the throughput scales with the number of elements, we see that the open hash map is not only the fastest of the pack but that its add operation is still optimized (probably by the JIT) as the number of iterations increases (above 250000 additions - TODO: get rid of other X-tics).
+If we look now at how the throughput scales with the number of elements, we see that the open hash map is not only the fastest of the pack but that its add operation is still optimized (probably by the JIT) as the number of iterations increases, still above 300000 additions.

 ![maps%throughput.plt](https://raw.github.com/sbocq/mbench/master/gallery/maps/maps%25throughput.png)